 a signed document from a qualified medical professional stating that the child or youth is physically capable of participating.

-NA The organization does not offer athletic activities.
+NA The organization does not offer athletic activities for children and youth.

-DV 7.05
+DV 7.07

 When a survivor’s children are involved with child protective services, and with the survivor’s permission, the organization collaborates with the child protective services agency to: